therealsiege/therealsiege/README.md

-### 👋 Hi, I'm CJ
+### 👋 Hello,

-Thanks for checking out my profile!
-I'm a software engineer turned healthcare technologist, and my goal is to make it easier to leverage healthcare data.
+I'm [Clint Johnson](https://clint-johnson.com) and I'm a software engineer turned healthcare technologist.
+My goal is to make it easier to leverage healthcare data.
 For more on our work visit [⛳️ 1Putt Health](https://1putthealth.com).

 ### 📫 Contact